Measuring a lab's reimbursement performance can target cash stranded in A/R.

 KPI Best Practices

 A KPI’s reliability is directly related to how it is calculated, what data is used in its calculation, and how its results are interpreted.
-Once you determine what KPIs you will monitor, it is best to use the same calculation from week-to-week, month-to-month so performance is consistently measured.
+Once you determine what KPIs you will monitor, it is best to use the same calculation from week-to-week and month-to-month so performance is consistently measured.
 Also consider using exclusive data groups that can provide insight into the performance of your lab’s payer strategies (in- and out-of-network) and test service technology platforms.
 If the data is too far reaching, it may contain outliers that can hide underperformance.
 When investigating KPI results that are out-of-target, you may want to reference historic trends as a basis for assigning significance and impact.
 For the most reliable performance tracking, it is best to monitor a balanced scorecard of several different KPIs, providing various views into your lab’s revenue cycle performance.
-Need help building your lab’s KPI Scorecard?
-Contact us for a list of recommended KPIs.

 How to Monitor Your Lab’s Receivables